ttanvirr/git-github-basics/README.md

 - create a file name "main-01.txt" and add some content. commit changes to main branch.
 - create "main-02.txt" and "main-03.txt".
 Don't commit.
 Try to stash them.
 You can't stash them as they are still untracked and still no modification made.
 - commit the changes.
+- now modify content of main-02.txt and main-03.txt. don't commit these modified changes. stash the changes instead.

 ## HEAD and Detached HEAD